Jessica243/project-space/README.md

   - [x] Add dummy database
   - [x] Add search for locations on the map
   - [x] Add parking information map overlay
+  - [x] Add parking detail page
   - [ ] Add prices and other parking details and show on the map
   - [ ] Add parking list view (same info as the map search results)
   - [x] Add drive to parking dummy
 - [ ] Voice features
   - [ ] Drive to destination flow
-    - [ ] Ask the driver where they want to go
+    - [x] Ask the driver where they want to go
     - [ ] Listen for the location the driver want to go
     - [ ] Read the possible parkings in the area to the driver
     - [ ] Listen for the choice the driver selected